 Epic Games Launcher via the BuildPatchTool Command Line

-The prerequisite IDs determine whether the installer is launched or not
+- The prerequisite IDs determine whether or not the installer launches.

-If the preferred methods above do not work for your game, you can use a batch file to conditionally check for the prerequisites being installed before passing through to your game.
-This method is simple to develop and flexible.
-However, a DOS box flashes briefly when your game is run from the Epic Games Launcher.
-Also, with a slow installation (greater than two minutes), your exchange code could expire before it is passed onto the game causing you to relaunch the game.
+If the preferred methods outlined above do not work for your product, you can use a batch file to conditionally check for the prerequisites being installed before passing through to your application.

-Create a batch file that you will use as your executable as specified in BuildPatchTool.
-This batch file needs to check for the prerequisites and then forward the command line arguments on to your game.

-The following batch file is a hypothetical UE3 title that requires the UE3Redist.exe installer to be run on the player’s machine.
-It is set up to be run from the Binaries directory and has the UE3Redist.exe installer in a Windows subdirectory.
+The following batch file is a hypothetical UE3 title that requires the UE3Redist.exe installer to run on the user's machine.
+The file is set up to run from the Binaries directory and includes the UE3Redist.exe installer in a Windows subdirectory.

 The BuildPatchTool setup for this is as follows: